 \section{Introduction}

 In the spatial model of voting \cite{enelow1984spatial,Mill95a}, both candidates and voters are associated with points in the $d$-dimensional Euclidean space $\mathbb{R}^d$.
-It is assumed that the locations of voters correspond to the voters' ``ideal points'' and that each voter's preferences over the candidates can be inferred from the Euclidean distance between the candidate and the voter's ideal point.
-For example, the location of candidates/voters in $\mathbb{R}^d$ could reflect the stance or opinion of the candidate/voter regarding $d$ different \textit{issues} that are relevant for the election.
-In the social choice literature, preferences with this structure are referred to as ($d$-)\e{Euclidean preferences} \cite{bogomolnaia2007euclidean,elkind2022preference}.
+It is assumed that the locations of candidates and voters correspond to their ``ideal points'' and that each voter's preferences over the candidates can be inferred from the Euclidean distance between the candidates' and the voter's ideal points.
+For example, the location of a candidate or voter in $\mathbb{R}^d$ could reflect the stance (or opinion) of the candidate or voter regarding $d$ different \textit{issues} that are relevant for the election.
+In the social choice literature, preferences with this structure are often referred to as ($d$-)\e{Euclidean preferences} \cite{bogomolnaia2007euclidean,elkind2022preference}.

-We consider a setting in which only partial information about the preferences of voters is available.
-In this setting, the exact preference order of a voter is unknown, but assumed to come from a known space of possible preference orders.
+We consider a setting where only partial information about the preferences of voters is available.
+In such a setting, the exact preference order of a voter is unknown but assumed to come from a known space of possible preference orders.
 Each combination of possible preference orders is a possible voting profile that may result in different sets of winners (given a fixed voting rule).
-Natural computational tasks that arise in such scenarios ask about the \e{possible winners} (who win in at least one possible profile) and the \e{necessary winners} (who win in every possible profile)~\cite{DBLP:conf/ijcai/Lang20}.
-A prominent manifestation of this idea is the seminal framework of Konczak and Lang~\cite{Konczak2005VotingPW}, in which voter preferences are specified as partial orders, and a possible profile is obtained by extending each partial order into a total preference order.
-In a series of papers~\cite{DBLP:journals/ipl/BaumeisterR12,DBLP:journals/jcss/BetzlerD10,DBLP:journals/jair/XiaC11}, a thorough picture of the complexity of the possible and necessary winner problems has been established.
-For example, under every positional scoring rule in the setting of partial orders, the necessary winners can be found in polynomial time, yet it is NP-complete to decide whether a candidate is a possible winner (assuming a regularity condition that the rule is ``pure''), except for the tractable cases of the plurality and veto rules.
+Natural computational tasks that arise in such scenarios ask about the \e{possible winners} (who win in at least one possible profile) and the \e{necessary winners} (who win in every possible profile)~\citep{DBLP:conf/ijcai/Lang20}.
+A prominent manifestation of this idea is the seminal framework of \citet{Konczak2005VotingPW}, in which voter preferences are specified as partial orders and a possible profile is obtained by extending each partial order into a total preference order.
+A thorough picture of the complexity of the possible and necessary winner problems has been established in a series of studies~\citep{DBLP:journals/jcss/BetzlerD10,DBLP:journals/jair/XiaC11,DBLP:journals/ipl/BaumeisterR12}.
+For example, under every positional scoring rule in the setting of partial orders, the necessary winners can be found in polynomial time, yet it is NP-complete to decide whether a candidate is a possible winner (assuming a regularity condition), except for the tractable cases of the plurality and veto rules.